APPENDIX 2 - DISABILITY GROUPS

 - loss of hearing where communication is restricted, or an aid used

 - speech difficulties, including loss.

-- difficulty learning or understanding things
+- difficulty learning or understanding things.

 - shortness of breath or breathing difficulties that restrict everyday activities

-- blackouts, fits or loss of consciousness
+- blackouts, seizures or loss of consciousness

 - chronic or recurrent pain or discomfort that restricts everyday activities